Skip to Content

 Add the bay leaves, fresh thyme, and the leftover marinade mix to the pot.

-Remove oxtail then reduce pot liquid to desired gravy consistency.
+Remove oxtail then reduce cooking liquid to desired gravy consistency.

-Serve the oxtail with gravy over rice or mashed potatoes.
+Serve the oxtail with homemade gravy over rice or mashed potatoes.

 oxtails, gravy, and rice in white bowl